← back to the observatory

 angus

-the world's greatest detective. he first appears in murder on the rockport limited, but continues to show up, offering his assistance to the bureau.
+the world's greatest detective. he first appears in murder on the rockport limited, but continues to show up in later arcs, offering his assistance to the bureau.

 kravitz